 That’s all about to change thanks to the Greener Ovals Project.

-For two years the school’s P&C has been working to make the project a reality.
+For two years the school’s Parents and Citizens' Association (P&C) has been working to make the project a reality.
 It provides access to water from Western Downs Regional Council’s water treatment plant to keep grass growing.

 The council is on board, but installing tanks, pipes, pumps and laying turf at the school costs a lot of money.